How many parts does it take to adequately capture a 2 mile paddle? Three!

 In 30 minutes time, I re-pass the Garrard County bottom and come upon two young men on the banks setting fishing lines.
 I assume landholders, family of landholders, or friends of landholders.
 Expressing due deference, I withhold acknowledgment until my canoe floats to near parallel with them on the bank.

-By this time, I, too, have passed on, rounding the final bend toward the mouth of Paint Lick, the Kentucky River and my Jessamine County put-in coming into clear sight.
+I, too, return to my pursuits and in no time round the final bend on my way to the mouth of Paint Lick.
+The Kentucky River and my Jessamine County put-in come into clear sight.
 The teens idling away in the parking lot when I arrived have since skedaddled.
 Save for my truck, the place is, for the moment at least, emptied of humanity.

 “I don’t fish,” I say, for probably the thousandth time over the decades of my water travels, “but I hope to get to it one day.
 I’m too busy sightseeing.”
-His driver, silent, smiles.
+The driver, silent, smiles.
 The old man, pleasantly undeterred by my response, repeats his fishing line, then adds, “I used to come down here all the time.”
-His driver smiles, nods, silent.
+The driver again smiles, nods, stays silent.

 It’s at this point that I begin to understand the scene.
 In the midst of great loss, the river is a grand palliative of memory and sensory feeling.
-Nearing 50 and with over two decades of Kentucky River paddling under my belt, I know this man.
-We swap river stories for a few minutes.
+Bit by bit, we go, but the river remains for us to grasp at in mimicry of sinking turtles.
+Nearing 50 and with over two decades of Kentucky River slackwater paddling under my belt, I know this man.
+For a few minutes in this Jessamine County parking lot, we exuberate a syntax of life here that will outlive our own.
 People.
 Fish.
+Bugs.
 Drownings.
+Crossings.

-“I’m Roy Lamb,” he says and holds out his hand for me.
+“I’m Roy Lamb,” he says by way of goodbye, holding out his hand for me to grasp.
 “I’m 80.
 It’ll kill you.”
-And with that, with a slight thankful nod in my direction from his driver, the two drive off.
-After a few minutes, so do I.
+And with a slight thankful nod in my direction from his driver, the two disappear into the horizon of the Jessamine County landscape.
+A few moments later, so do I.